 Schematic representations of a simple columnar cell from images acquired by TEM, SEM, and freeze fracture.

-Scanning electron microscope (SEM) produces three-dimensional images of a specimen by measuring the relative differences in the reflection of a focused beam of electrons scanned across a specimen.
+Scanning electron microscope SEM produces three-dimensional images of a specimen by measuring the relative differences in the reflection of a focused beam of electrons scanned across a specimen.
 Biological specimens are usually coated with a thin layer of metal (such as platinum) to form a replica that is then imaged.
-This allows the surface structures of organelles, cells, and tissues to be visualized.
-The images are colorless and have a resolution of ~1.0 nm (1 to 2,000,000x).
+This allows the surface structures of tissues and cells to be visualized.
+The images are colorless and have a resolution of ~1.0 nm.

-Freeze fracture technique reveals the internal structure of biological specimens.
-Frozen specimens are physically broke apart (fracturing), and the exposed surface is coated with evaporated platinum.
-This replica is then imaged by TEM.
+Freeze fracture is a technique that reveals the internal structure of biological specimens.
+Specimens are rapidly frozen and physically broken apart (fractured).
+The exposed surface is coated with evaporated platinum/carbon to create a replica that is viewed by transmission electron microscopy TEM.

 Freeze fracture forms enface views of membrane-bound compartments that give striking three-dimensional representations.

-Mast cell as seen in an ultrathin sections and by freeze fracture.
+Mast cell as seen in a thin sections and by freeze fracture.